-A running system can be observed by identifying certain forms of state changes to watch for, and for each such observation point, noting the times when changes occur.
-This notion of observation also applies to a hypothetical predicted run of a system or a system model from a timing perspective; the only information that needs to be in the output of such a prediction is a sequence of times for each observation point, indicating the times that each event is predicted to occur.
+An event denotes a distinct form of state change in a running system, taking place at distinct points in time called occurrence of the event.
+That is, a running system can be observed by identifying certain forms of state changes to watch for, and for each such observation point, noting the times when changes occur.
+This notion of observation also applies to a hypothetical predicted run of a system or a system model - from a timing perspective, the only information that needs to be in the output of such a prediction is a sequence of times for each observation point, indicating the times that each event is predicted to occur.